Skip NavigationSkip to Primary Content

-While they can have some of the same issues as adults can, not only do those issue require special consideration, given their your age; but there are also oral problems unique to growing animals.
+While they can have some of the same issues as adults can, not only do those issues require special consideration, given their age; but there are also oral problems unique to growing animals.

 Deciduous (“baby”) teeth are sharp and delicate.
 Since puppies and kittens are often too busy learning about their world to be careful with their teeth, it’s not uncommon for them to fracture.
 While these teeth don’t look like much, they are deceptive: their roots are long and reach deep into the periodontal tissues.
 These fractures are always painful, and usually expose the pulp canal, which means that oral bacteria (and everything else that goes into the puppy or kitten’s mouth) can travel down the pulp canal into the periodontal tissues causing infection and chronic pain.
 This periodontal infection can also interfere with the permanent tooth developing nearby.